OkeyShourovDAW/daw-consoleX/README.md

 This console is the most advance console ever after metasploit ....

+NOET: To avoid the Fake daw.consolex plz Do not download from other mirrors....

 It can make pentesting easy..
 all the essential tools and softwares are in this tool ...